zuozhenggh/learning-library/developer-library/converged-db/oracle-sharding/intro/intro.md

 - About Eshop
 - Exploring Sharding Topology
-- Eshop App schema & Code Snippet
+- Eshop Application schema & Code Snippet
-- Application queries on Sharding Database
+- Application queries on Sharded Database

 We will use Docker containers and demonstrate multiple use cases with a Node.js application.